masoudrostami/Spring2023-Lab3421-002/Final/JasonBard/Final-Project-Report.md

 # Dataset

 The Autism Brain Imaging Data Exchange (ABIDE) is a collection of brain scans of more than 1000 individuals, about half of whom have been diagnosed with ASD.
 This dataset contains both phenotypic data of individual patients as well as functional MRIs collected at resting state (rs-fMRIs), which reflects changes in blood flow and brain activity of individual patients.
-The phenotypic data is readily available at https://www.nitrc.org/frs/downloadlink.php/9108.
-It contains 1114 individuals with 348 features.
+The phenotypic data is readily available at https://www.nitrc.org/frs/downloadlink.php/9108, although registration with an account may be necessary.
+The dataset contains 1114 individuals with 348 features.

 # Exploratory Data Analysis